MiguelRodo/DevContainerFeatures/src/repos/NOTES.md

 - **Repository Directory**: You have full control over where repositories are cloned by specifying target directories.
 - **Repository List File**: The `repos-to-clone.list` file supports comments (lines starting with `#`) and ignores empty lines.
 - **Environment Suitability**: The feature is particularly useful in Codespaces or similar development environments.

+## Acknowledgments

+This project incorporates code from [AwesomeProject](https://github.com/rocker-org/devcontainer-features), which is licensed under the MIT License.